pacificprince/GetDataCourseProject/CodeBook.md

 ## CodeBook

-This document describes the variables in the file `tidy-data-samsung-galaxy-s-accelerometer-summary.csv`.
+This document describes the variables in the file `tidy-data-samsung-galaxy-s-accelerometer-summary.csv` (also see the README file that accompanies this project for more details).
 The data is proccessed from the raw data using the following steps:

 #### DOWNLOAD AND UNZIP DATA
 Data is assumed to be downloaded in the file `samsung-galaxy-s-accelerometer-data.zip` and is unzipped in the current/working directory.
 (Code to download a zip copy and unzip its contents have been commented out but can be used if necessary).